Positive Markov processes in Laplace duality: Laplace duality: generators

-In principle the notion of a Laplace dual symbol involves some redundancy -- in general, in keeping with what we have said following Definition~\ref{definition:gen-in-duality}, it would be most naturally defined on $([0,\infty]\times (0,\infty))\cup ((0,\infty)\times [0,\infty])$ -- however we yield to simplicity.
-As we will see, for the theory that we have in mind, as well as for the examples that we will have occasion to encounter, it is actually quite useful, and certainly no impediment, to have $\psi$ defined on the whole of $[0,\infty]^2$.
-In particular, if a map $\psi$ is given initially only on $([0,\infty]\times (0,\infty))\cup ((0,\infty)\times [0,\infty])$, is such that both $\psi$ and $\hat \psi$ are continuous at zero and vanish at infinity, and $\psi=\hat\psi$ on $(0,\infty)^2$ (in the obvious meaning of these qualifications and pieces of notation), then it is natural to extend $\psi$ to $[0,\infty]^2$ by insisting on the vanishing at infinity and continuity at zero properties, such extension being unique and yielding a Laplace dual symbol.
+The concept to be introduced presently should appear quite natural at this point. \begin{definition} Let $\psi:[0,\infty]\times [0,\infty]\to \mathbb{R}$.
+We define and refer to $\hat\psi:[0,\infty]\times [0,\infty]\to \mathbb{R}$ as the dual of $\psi$.
+When $\psi\vert_{[0,\infty]\times (0,\infty)}$ and $\hat\psi\vert_{[0,\infty]\times (0,\infty)}$ are both Laplace symbols (whence in Laplace duality) $\psi $ is called a Laplace dual symbol.
+We say $\psi$: vanishes at infinity if $\psi=0$ on $(\{\infty\}\times [0,\infty])\cup ([0,\infty]\times \{\infty\})$; is continuous at zero if it is separately continuous at zero in each of the two variables. \end{definition} In principle the notion of a Laplace dual symbol involves some redundancy -- in general, in keeping with what we have said following Definition~\ref{definition:gen-in-duality}, it would be most naturally defined on $([0,\infty]\times (0,\infty))\cup ((0,\infty)\times [0,\infty])$ -- however we yield to simplicity.
+As we will see, for the theory that we have in mind, as well as for the examples that we will have occasion to encounter, it is actually quite useful, and certainly no impediment, to have $\psi$ defined on the whole of $[0,\infty]^2$: if a map $\psi$ is given initially on $([0,\infty]\times (0,\infty))\cup ((0,\infty)\times [0,\infty])$, has a limit at $(0,0)$, is such that both $\psi$ and $\hat \psi$ are continuous at zero and vanish at infinity, and $\psi=\hat\psi$ on $(0,\infty)^2$ (in the clear meaning of these qualifications and pieces of notation), then it is natural to extend $\psi$ to $[0,\infty]^2$ by insisting on the vanishing at infinity and continuity at zero properties, such extension being unique and yielding a Laplace dual symbol.
 In this way, the basic instances of pregenerators in Laplace duality witnessed above correspond indeed all to Laplace dual symbols, continuous at zero and vanishing at infinity, as summarized in Table~\ref{table:fund-gen-dualities}.
 It appears this is the most parsimonious way of encoding the structure of pregenerators in Laplace duality.